mehrdad89/autonomous-driving-simulation-suite/README.md

 Install and set up your chosen simulation platform (CARLA or LGSVL).\
 Follow the platform’s documentation to ensure it’s correctly configured.
 ## Step 4: Run a Sample Scenario
-`python scripts/run_simulation.py --scenario scenarios/urban_intersection.xosc --network road_netw`
+`python scripts/run_simulation.py --scenario scenarios/urban_intersection.xosc --network road_networks/city_streets.xodr`
 # How to Use the Suite
 ### Running a Simulation
 To run a specific scenario, use the run_simulation.py script with the appropriate scenario and road network files: